neurobioinfo/pathwayAnalysis/README.md

 ORA analysis performs statistical enrichment analysis using hypergeometric testing of significant DE genes against a background DE gene list.

-Input: a significant DE gene list and a background DE gene list
+Input: a DE gene list

 You can run this workflow in a RStudio session in your PC or, if you're using Compute Canada (CC) clusters, you can run this workflow in an interactive R session.